 - Downtown Jazz: Concerts in Corpening Plaza on the second and fourth Fridays during June-August (six total)

 - Summer on Liberty: Concerts every Saturday night from 7-10 p.m. starting in mid-June (12 total)

 Experience the Downtown Arts District in a new light during “The Shoppery,” a new community event promoting shopping and dining along Trade Street.
-On the third Friday of every month from 5-10 p.m., “The Shoppery” will feature musicians, street performers, and other family-friendly entertainment starting March 26.
+On the third Friday of every month from 5-10 p.m., “The Shoppery” features musicians, street performers, and other family-friendly entertainment.